aayusharora/Aftershoot/cover-letter.md

 <h3 class="c5"> A great idea is just one part of the equation; we also want to learn a bit more about you.
 Share with us some of your other projects so we can get an idea of how we can assist you with your project.
 </h3>

-<span class="c17">I am a Google Developer Expert for Web and Angular and an avid blogger.
-I have written some great codelabs on google codelabs along with some technical blogs on Tensorflow.
-While working with various technologies in the past like Google Cloud, Firebase, NodeJS, Angular, Nativescript etc, I can learn any technology easily.
+<span class="c17">I am a <a href='https://developers.google.com/community/experts/directory/profile/profile-aayush_arora'>Google Developer Expert</a> for Web and Angular and an avid <a href='https://medium.com/@angularboy'>blogger</a>.
+Being a ML facilitator for Google, I have grown the <a href='https://www.facebook.com/groups/2063555223906794/'>Google AI Community</a> India from scratch upto 700 members today.
+After nominated as the first guest author on Google Codelabs some of my <a href='https://codelabs.developers.google.com/codelabs/angular-slider-element/#0'>codelabs</a> for ML and Angular has helped the ML community.
+My experience lies in solving real world problems by learning new technologies quickly.

 Projects that I have worked on:</span>

 1.  <span class="c11">[Open-event-wsgen](https://www.google.com/url?q=https://github.com/fossasia/open-event-wsgen&sa=D&ust=1575291485564000)</span><span class="c20"> </span><span class="c13">: A platform to generate websites automatically for events, meetups, and conferences.</span>